By Teachers, For Teachers

 The biggest pedagogic change to American education since the arrival of John Dewey is happening right now.
 It's called Common Core State Standards.
 Its goal: to prepare the nation's tens of thousands of students for college and/or career.
 If you are involved in any part of teaching, administrating, or planning, you are holding your breath, downing an aspirin, and crossing your fingers, knowing a storm is about to hit.
 You've prepared, but is it enough?

-46 states adopted the Common Core in an effort to bring consistency and uniformity to the hodge podge of state standards that dot the education landscape from California to Maine and Alaska to Florida.
+46 states adopted the Common Core State Standards in an effort to bring consistency and uniformity to the hodge podge of state standards that dot the education landscape from California to Maine and Alaska to Florida.
 For most states, implementation is piecemeal, a bit at a time, with the full roll out not expected until sometime in 2015.

 Besides turning your curriculum upside down, there are philosophic changes you as a teacher will have to buy into to fit the mold that is Common Core: